 Will I be launching my own investment fund?

-Fellows will primarily work on active Mission Driven Finance funds and share their insights where applicable to help us hone the investment theses for new funds.
 While you won’t launch or manage your own fund, you’ll get to collaborate on living, breathing portfolios and transactions, which we hope gives you the skills to formalize an investment fund in the future.

 Will I get to decide which investments get made?

-Final investment decisions are made by the Mission Driven Finance Investment Committee based on input from the borrower services team, including fellows.
+Investment decisions are made by the Mission Driven Finance Investment Committee based on input from the borrower services team, including fellows.
 Fellows will conduct critical research and analysis to present borrower credit memos and make the case for particular investments and transaction structures.

 Will I only be working on San Diego investments?